Skip to main content

 • A Google Play Developer account and access to Play Console for the app you want attested.

-• The app created in Play Console (a draft or any release track is enough to attach permissions).
+• The app created in Play Console (a draft or any release track is enough).

 Steps